ajaxm/MultiVerse/README.md

 * Rails models for Favorites
 * API Controllers for Favorites

-*At the end of Phase 4, users can comment on and favorite completed poems.*
+*At the end of Phase 4, users can favorite completed poems.*

 [Component details.](./docs/phases/phase4.md)